Creating a new workflow.#

 shutil.copy(in_file, out_file)

-with open(out_file, 'a') as myfile:
+with open(out_file, "a") as myfile:

 myfile.write(text_to_append)